George Green (songwriter)

 George Michael Green (January 28, 1952 – August 28, 2011) was an American songwriter.
-His collaborations with his childhood friend John Mellencamp include the Top 10 Billboard hits "Crumblin' Down" and "Hurts So Good", as well as "Key West Intermezzo (I Saw You First)", a #1 hit in Canada.
+His collaborations with his childhood friend John Mellencamp include the top 10 Billboard hits "Crumblin' Down" and "Hurts So Good", as well as "Key West Intermezzo (I Saw You First)", a No. 1 hit in Canada.

 Career

 Green was John Mellencamp's long-time writing partner.
 He was a classmate and childhood friend of Mellencamp's from Seymour, Indiana.
-In 1985, Green's wife appeared in the video for Mellencamp's Top 10 hit "Lonely Ol' Night".
-In addition to writing with Mellencamp, Green also wrote songs recorded by Barbra Streisand, Level 42, Hall & Oates, Jude Cole, Vanessa Williams, Percy Sledge, Gary Morris, and The Oak Ridge Boys among others.
+In 1985, Green's wife appeared in the video for Mellencamp's top 10 hit "Lonely Ol' Night".
+In addition to writing with Mellencamp, Green also wrote songs recorded by Barbra Streisand, Level 42, Hall & Oates, Jude Cole, Vanessa Williams, Percy Sledge, Gary Morris, and the Oak Ridge Boys among others.

 Credits

 Green's songwriting credits with Mellencamp include: